mhpanchal/mhpanchal/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-# I am a proGrAMmER {Decode it},.
-## A person to whom computers fascinate more than humans, a person with great interest in Astronomy, Chemistry and History.
+#### A person to whom computers fascinate more than humans, a person with great interest in Astronomy, Chemistry and History.

 ```javascript
 const Mansi = {